ebrnrd/gifts_from_companions_anomaly/README.md

 # Gifts From Companions - S.T.A.L.K.E.R.
 Anomaly Addon

 S.T.A.L.K.E.R.
-Anomaly mod that makes companions give you gifts from time to time.
+Anomaly addon that make companions give you gifts from time to time.

 This is my first ever mod.
 It's a very simple mod that doesn't modify any file so it should be compatible with lots of mods.
 I haven't tested it that much but it seems to be working in GAMMA too.